-FACTOR AGENCY ISSUE / CONCERN PROPOSED MITIGATION Archaeology / Heritage МТО The Stage 1 Archaeological Assessment has determined that three archaeological sites have been registered within the Study Area.
+FACTOR AGENCY ISSUE / CONCERN PROPOSED MITIGATION / COMMITMENTS TO FUTURE WORK Archaeology / Heritage МТО The Stage 1 Archaeological Assessment has determined that three archaeological sites have been registered within the Study Area.
 Based on the proximity of these registered archaeological sites, the historical land use of the area, and the presence of several watercourses within the Study Area, it was concluded that the Study Area exhibits archaeological potential beyond the existing disturbed ROW.
 Road widening may have a variety of impacts upon built heritage and cultural landscapes including the loss or displacement of resources through removal or demolition and the disruption of resources by introducing physical, visual, audible or atmospheric elements that are not in keeping with the resources and/or their setting.
-Any areas where work is proposed beyoequipment parking areas, or other areas 2 archaeological assessment in detail de appropriate measures will be developed.
-The office of the Regulatory and Operatimmediately in the event that deeply but construction activities.
-The MCL and the Unit of the Ministry of Consumer and C event that human remains are encounte.
-In detail design, consideration will be g identified, aboveground, cultural heritating research will be undertaken to identify heritage resource and the appropriate mappropriate.
-Recreation • Essex Region Conservation Authority expressed concerns about trail users crossing Highway 3.
-The MTO will pursue available options stage.
+Any areas where work is proposed beyond the disturbed ROW, any staging areas, access roads, equipment parking areas, or other areas affected by construction activities, should be subject to a Stage 2 archaeological assessment in detail design.
+Where archaeological resources are encountered, appropriate measures will be developed for protection or salvage.
+The office of the Regulatory and Operations Group, Ministry of Culture (MCL), will be notified immediately in the event that deeply buried archaeological remains are encountered during construction activities.
+The MCL and the Registrar or Deputy Registrar of the Cemeteries Regulation Unit of the Ministry of Consumer and Commercial Relations should be notified immediately in the event that human remains are encountered during construction.
+In detail design, consideration will be given to the roadway configuration in Section 2 to avoid any identified, aboveground, cultural heritage resource.
+Should it be determined in Detail Design that identified, aboveground, cultural heritage resources will be affected by loss or displacement, further research will be undertaken to identify the specific heritage significance of the affected cultural heritage resource and the appropriate mitigation measures adopted, such as detailed recording where appropriate.
+Recreation Essex Region Conservation Authority expressed concerns about trail users crossing Highway 3. ■ The MTO will pursue available options with the Conservation Authority during the detail design stage.
 TRANSPORTATION AND ENGINEERING Traffic Disruption MTO, Local Municipalities, Landowners, Motorists Motorists may experience delays or disruption during construction.
 Concerns regarding access to properties during construction.
 Concerns regarding access to local roadways during construction.
-Generally it is expected that construction lane in each direction) will be maintain during various phases of construction (a through a single lane).
-Determination of addition, the need for temporary access Access to properties will be maintained temporary closure of access be required arrange for the closure in advance with Excess Construction Materials MTO, MOE Excess materials may be generated.
+Generally it is expected that construction staging will be conducted such that two lanes of traffic (one lane in each direction) will be maintained during peak hours.
+Off peak lane closures may be required during various phases of construction (flagmen or temporary signals would control movements through a single lane).
+Determination of the need for lane closures will be made in detail design.
+In addition, the need for temporary access at intersections will be identified in detail design.
+Access to properties will be maintained at all times throughout the construction phase.
+Should temporary closure of access be required, the Contractor will either provide an alternate access, or arrange for the closure in advance with the landowner.
+Excess Construction Materials MTO, MOE Excess materials may be generated.
 Potential for encountering contaminated soils and possible impacts if materials are not properly managed.
-MTO and MOE protocol identifying m the construction areas will be followed Where possible, materials will be recyc methods will be considered in detail de that are in excess of contract requireme Standard Specifications (OPSS 180).
+MTO and MOE protocol identifying material-by-material management options both inside and outside the construction areas will be followed during construction.
+Where possible, materials will be recycled or reused in conjunction with construction.
+In addition, methods will be considered in detail design to reduce excess materials.
+Where materials are generated that are in excess of contract requirements they are managed in accordance with Ontario Provincial Standard Specifications (OPSS 180).